kibook/s1kd-tools/tools/s1kd-instance/README.md

 -l &lt;lang&gt;
 Set the language and country of the instance.
 For example, to create an instance for US English, lang would be "en-US".

+-m &lt;remarks&gt;
+Set the remarks for the instance.

 -N
 Omit issue/inwork numbers from automatically generated filenames.